 Mapping LINQ To SQL Class From SQL Server Database:

-First step to be able to use LinQ on our SQL database, we will need to define a way, by which .NET can recognize the database as Classes/Objects, so we will need to map the database tables/stored procedures to LinQ to SQL classes.
-To accomplish this task successfully, first open your project in the solution explorer, right click->add->new item, in the ‘data’ categories, there is a type named ‘LINQ To SQL Classes’.
+The first step to be able to use LinQ on our SQL database is to define a way by which .NET can recognize the database as Classes/Objects, so we will need to map the database tables/stored procedures to LinQ to SQL classes.
+To accomplish this task, first, open your project in the solution explorer, right-click->add->new item, in the ‘data’ categories, there is a type named ‘LINQ To SQL Classes’.
 Select that.
-We will get a .dbml file created along with designer interface.
+We will get a .dbml file created along with the designer interface.

 Select Data Using LinQ To SQL:

-After we make the DBML files appropriately, it’s very simple to get started our actually implementation in c# code.
-Most interesting thing is, we will be using sql query like syntax right from the c# code for getting database results.
-Suppose, we are trying to validate a user against a given username/password from database.
-Here is a sample codes of a function for such purpose:
+After we make the DBML files appropriately, it’s very simple to get started with our actual implementation in c# code.
+The most interesting thing is that we will be using SQL query-like syntax right from the c# code to get database results.
+Suppose we are trying to validate a user against a given username/password from the database.
+Here is a sample code of a function for such a purpose:

-You can see, the syntax is much like sql, but not exactly same though.
-First, when you create a new dbml file with name ‘DBName.dbml’, there is created a corresponding DataContext class in .net and named something like ‘DBNameDataContext’ (These DataContext classes are now responsible for .NET To Database communications) .
-In the linq query syntax, this object will be used to present the database.
+The syntax is similar to SQL, but not the same.
+First, when you create a new DBML file with the name ‘DBName.dbml’, a corresponding DataContext class in .net is created, named something like ‘DBNameDataContext’ (These DataContext classes are now responsible for .NET to Database communications).
+In the LINQ query syntax, this object will be used to present the database.

-Next, whenever we write something like “from u in myDB.Users” visual studio automatically treat ‘u’ as an object of User class, that actually represents database’s ‘users’ table(you will might also notice if your database table contains plural form like ‘users’, it automatically makes it as singular when creating the linq to sql class like ‘User’, though table name used in the query will still be plural).
+Next, whenever we write something like “from u in myDB.Users,” Visual Studio automatically treats ‘u’ as an object of the User class that represents the database’s ‘users’ table(you will also notice that if your database table contains a plural form like ‘users’, it automatically makes it singular when creating the LINQ to SQL class like ‘User’, though the table name used in the query will still be plural).

-Next, notice one of the most useful advantage of LINQ, if you make any kind of data type mistake in your code, you will be notified immediately while compiling your project.
-This will saves lots of your debugging time and lessen the db errors at the same time. its possible here as now all you are using are acting like a .NET class, so its simply validating the property’s data type.
-Of course, you will have to remember that, if you change your db structure/column data type etc later on, you should have to drag the tables from server explorer to dbml once again to reflect your db changes to the linq to sql classes.
+Next, notice one of the most valuable advantages of LINQ: if you make any data type mistake in your code, you will be notified immediately while compiling your project.
+This will save lots of your debugging time and lessen the DB errors.
+It’s possible here as now all you are using is acting like a .NET class, so it’s simply validating the property’s data type.
+Of course, you will have to remember that if you change your DB structure/column data type, etc, later on, you should have to drag the tables from server Explorer to DBML once again to reflect your DB changes to the LINQ to SQL classes.

-Next, Note the result is assigned to a variable of type ‘var‘.
-This data type is also new from .NET framework 3.0 and used to represent data with dynamic types.
-That means, here any kind of data returned from the linq query will be assigned to that variable and you will have to just cast that to the proper data type.
+Next, note that the result is assigned to a variable of type ‘var’.
+This data type is also new to .NET Framework 3.0 and is used to represent data with dynamic types.
+That means, here, any kind of data returned from the LINQ query will be assigned to that variable, and you will have just to cast that to the proper data type.

-Next, “Enumerable.Count“, this function count the number of rows(Or number of objects) returned by the query.
-You can use this function on ‘var’ type result object without need of casting it to any intermediate form.
+Next, the “Enumerable.Count” function counts the number of rows(Or a number of objects) returned by the query.
+You can use this function on a ‘var’ type result object without the need to cast it to any intermediate form.

 Select Operation Without SQL Syntax in LinQ:

-The above example showed how to use LinQ To SQL syntax for querying database for retrieve data.
-However, there is alternative simple ways also for avoid using query like syntax by using integrated ‘Where’ method.
+The above example showed how to use LinQ To SQL syntax to query databases to retrieve data.
+However, there are alternative simple ways to avoid using query-like syntax, such as the integrated ‘Where’ method.
 Here is a simple code example to accomplish that:

 Retrieve A Single Row With LinQ:

-On the above example, we have learned to execute a SQL like statement.
+In the above example, we learned how to execute an SQL-like statement.
 However, LINQ provides much more flexibility than that.
-Like, if you need a single item/row from database table, it can be done very easily.
+Like, if you need a single item/row from the database table, it can be done very quickly.
 Here is a code sample for such cases:

 ‘Foreach’ Loop Through All LinQ To SQL Returned Results:

-In case, when LinQ query returns multiple results, we often need to traverse through all the result rows(here all LinQ objects) and process in some way.
+When the LinQ query returns multiple results, we often need to traverse through all the result rows(here, all LinQ objects) and process them in some way.
 It can be done very easily with a foreach loop.
-Although for loop also can be used, however foreach is better in performance(to know details, you can refer to my for vs foreach article). here is the code samples for using the foreach loop for traversing through all result objects:
+Although for loop also can be used, however, “foreach” is better in performance(to know details, you can refer to my for vs foreach article).
+Here are the code samples for using the foreach loop for traversing through all result objects:

 References:

-I have tried to give you a very basic overview for getting started with LINQ To SQL.
-However, in real application, you will be needed to know much more details.
-Here are some resource links, where you will get some more useful resources to enrich your knowledge base with in LINQ:
+I have tried to give you a fundamental overview for getting started with LINQ To SQL.
+However, in an actual application, you will need to know many more details.
+Here are some resource links where you will get some more valuable resources to enrich your knowledge base within LINQ:

 I will try to post more articles about some more advanced LinQ to SQL tutorials.
-Wish you a very good journey with LINQ programming.
+I wish you a very good journey with LINQ programming.
 Happy coding 🙂

 Thank you for the short tutorial.
 It’s very helpful.